tronscan/tron-tvl-list/README.md

 # Adding new Defi project
-The JSON schema for Defi project includes: name, logoURI, homepage, CoinMarketCap ID, url, poolAddresses.
+The JSON schema for Defi project includes: name, logoURI, homepage, MarketCapLink, url, poolAddresses.

 Follow the steps below to add a new Defi project：
 1) Fork this repo.